freethebaerchen/ansible-tor-webtunnel/readme.md

 1. A (sub)domain per server
 2. ´python3.12.*` installed on the server
 3. The code for a website (per server)\
-Optional: The Webservers can be configured to reverse-proxy an existing domain.
+In Future: The Webservers will be able to reverse-proxy an existing domain.
 If you want to do this you can configure it in the [host_vars/example.yaml](host_vars/your-bridge-fsn-0.yaml).
 Set the reverse-proxy value to true and configure the domain you want to reverse proxy to as value for the reverse_proxy_url variable.

-## Non-Hetzner servers
+## Non-Hetzner-specific Setup
 1. Forget the (Hetzner) steps before this one.
 2. Copy the [example inventory.ini](inventory.ini.example) to inventory.ini
 3. Modify the entry or entries to your fit